 The tobacco part of most cigarettes (i.e. the shredded brown interior) is a mixture of the tobacco leaf and a paper-like product called 'reconstituted tobacco'.
 Reconstituted tobacco is made up of mashed tobacco stems and other parts of the tobacco leaf that would otherwise be discarded.
-Tobacco manufacturers add cellulose fibre to help bind and fill this reconstituted tobacco in cigarettes.
+Tobacco manufacturers reportedly add guar gum (and its derivatives) to help bind this reconstituted tobacco in cigarettes.
+Tobacco manufacturers also use guar gum to prepare the cigarette paper that wraps the tobacco.